ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/016-profiles.md

 The exported file includes all overlay image assets and sound effects.
 However, it will not include video files from your [Video File](../005-video-file-mode/) Scenes.

-The exported file will not contain social platform logins.
+The exported file will not contain streaming destinations.

 ### Moving Scenes And Overlays Between Profiles